joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 ## A little bit about the Firestore database

-Cloud Firestore is a schemaless NoSQL-database.
+Cloud Firestore is a NoSQL, document-oriented database.
 There are three main types of NoSQL-databases: document-based, column-based and graph-base.
 Cloud Firestore is of the document-based variety.

-In a document-based database, your application's data is stored in documents.
+In a document-based database, your application's data is stored in documents in a JSON like structure.
+Documents live in collections.
 If you come from a relational database world, collections are like tables.
-These documents are then assigned to collections.
-If your application requires it, you can also structure subcollections within documents.
+If your application requires it, you can also structure sub-collections within documents.
 We will explore how this works through examples.
+As this is not a database unit, I am not overly focusing on data modeling.

-One of the fundamental rules of NoSQL is we try and represent data from a user-first perspective.
-In other words,  we want to structure our data so it can be simply displayed in our application's users interface, we sacrifice data integrity for readability.
-This is not as bad as it sounds, as let's face it, most web application data is not safety or business-critical.
-In summary, this approach makes our database intuitive and easy to understand.
+One of the fundamental rules of non-relational data modeling is we try and represent data from a user-first perspective.
+In other words,  we want to structure our data so it can be simply displayed in our application's users interface.

 ## Setting up the Firestore Database